RiyaJoshi2507/Finance-Project/README.md

 >This project showcases my data analysis and dashboarding skills using real-world loan data.

 * Project Discription
-> In this this project i focuses on analyzing loan performance data for a bank using SQL, Power BI, Tableau, and Excel.
+> In this this project i focuses on analyzing loan performance data for a bank using SQL, Power BI, Tableau,python and Excel.
 It includes KPI generation, cohort performance tracking, and loan segmentation by various demographic and financial attributes.
 The goal is to deliver data-driven insights to assist the bank in understanding loan issuance trends, repayment behavior, and customer segmentation.

 * Objectives
 >Extract and aggregate key metrics like total loan applications, funded amounts, interest rates, and defaults using SQL.